Scouting Report: 49ers' Deebo Samuel, Nick Bosa, George Kittle will pose problems for Vikings

 PLAYER SPEAK | QB Jimmy Garoppolo

-• Quarterback Jimmy Garoppolo has held onto the starting job over rookie first-round pick Trey Lance, the Marshall, Minn. native and North Dakota State product selected third overall.
-Garoppolo has ceded only one start to Lance due to injury, and he's been efficient in back-to-back wins.
+• Quarterback Jimmy Garoppolo has held onto the starting job over rookie first-round pick Trey Lance, the Marshall, Minn., native and North Dakota State product selected third overall.
+Garoppolo has ceded only one start to Lance because of injury, and he's been efficient in back-to-back wins.

 • Garoppolo on targeting left tackle Trent Williams on a goal-line incompletion: "I told him I was throwing it to you whether you were triple- or quadruple-covered.
 It was a tough one.
 The catches he made in practice; he had a nice one-hander in practice.
 He can do it.
 We'll save that one."